a-kossakowski/articles_reviews/README.md

 # Reviews of Scinetific Articles

-This repo is dedicated for my personal revievs of interesting scientific articles, focused but not restricted to bioinformatics.
+This repo is dedicated for my personal reviews of interesting scientific articles, focused but not restricted to bioinformatics.

 ## Current reviews: